-Sweden is a great country for outdoor enthusiasts, the country boasts over 97,500 lakes and a whopping 27.9 million hectares of natural forest.
+Sweden is a great country for outdoor enthusiasts, boasting over 97,500 lakes and a whopping 27.9 million hectares of natural forest.
 For climbers, Sweden is often overshadowed by its more mountainous neighbour, Norway.
 However, Sweden has many superb crags of its own, as well as having the benefit of being much less touristy than Norway.
 As part of our road trip in Scandinavia, we spent 3 weeks in Sweden and thoroughly enjoyed it.
 Sweden and Norway have many similarities and differences, they are both wonderful countries that complement each other well.

 We were fortunate enough to spend 7 weeks in Norway, enjoying a stunning road trip and sampling many of Norways best climbing areas.
 We drove up Sweden to arrive in Northern Norway in peak climbing season, starting with Lofoten.
 After visiting more crags further north, we made the long and beautiful journey down the west coast of the country.
 The crags will be described in the order we visited them, so depending on where you plan to climb in Norway it might be worth starting from the bottom of the article.
 The country is full of mountains, fjords, rivers and crags – we only visited a small selection of what’s on offer, even on our relatively long trip.